lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 ![Light reflection](light_reflection.png)

-Of course, surfaces are not totally polished, and if you look at closer distance you will see a lot of imperfections that.
+Of course, surfaces are not totally polished, and if you look at closer distance you will see a lot of imperfections.
 Besides that, you have many ray lights (photons in fact), that impact that surface, and that get reflected in a wide range of angles.
 You what we see is like a beam of light being reflected from the surface.
 That is, light is diffused when impact a surface, and that’s the disuse component that we have been talking about previously.

 ![Surface](surface.png)